gaimerI/gaimeri.github.io/bflat.md

 )
 ```

 All functions either take zero, one or two arguments.
-For longer operations, please chain them, or create functions.
+For longer operations, please chain them, or better yet, create functions.

 ```
 (print